Published on July 14th, 2011 | by Jennifer Lance11

 There are two expected results of winter gardening: crops are grown for fall and winter harvesting or planted to overwinter for an early spring harvest.
 In addition, many winter gardeners use covering or cloching to extend their seasons well into frosty weather.

-What Vegetable Can You Grow in a Winter Garden?
+What Vegetables Can You Grow in a Winter Garden?

 To make my life easier this year, I purchased a winter garden seed collection from Territorial Seed Company to supplement my existing seed stock.
 The kit includes the following crops: